 The History Center is now operating out of the Tompkins Center for History & Culture at 110 North Tioga Street, Ithaca, New York.
 Visitors can enter through the front door adjacent to the Bernie Milton Pavilion.
 Street and garage parking are available on surrounding streets.
 The Seneca Street TCAT stop is only steps away.

 The Tompkins Center is a new heritage tourism center, located in Bank Alley on the Ithaca Commons and shared with several other non-profit organizations.
 The renovated former Tompkins Trust bank was purchased by Tompkins County Legislature in honor of the county's bicentennial, to provide a starting point for locals and visitors to go from Ithaca out to explore the surrounding areas.

-The History Center's exhibit hall, research library, and archives are on the first (ground) floor.
+The History Center's exhibit hall, Cornell Local History Research Library, and Thaler/Howell Foundation Archives are on the first (ground) floor.
 The History Center's offices are on the second floor, accessible by elevator or stairs.

 The ground floor also contains the new locations of the Downtown Visitor Center and Community Arts Partnership's ArtSpace, within the Ithaca College Gallery.
 Find more information on their hours, the other partners in the building, and more on the Tompkins Center's website.

 Tuesday, Wednesday, Friday*, Saturday 11:00 AM - 5:00 PM

 Thursday 11:00 AM - 7:00 PM

 *Open until 8:00 PM for First Friday Gallery Nights

 Find directions to The History Center from nearby cities, local highways, and area colleges here.